ColinGilbert/polyvox/documentation/tutorial1.rst

 	#include "PolyVoxCore/MaterialDensityPair.h"
 	#include "PolyVoxCore/CubicSurfaceExtractorWithNormals.h"
 	#include "PolyVoxCore/SurfaceMesh.h"
-	#include "PolyVoxCore/Volume.h"
+	#include "PolyVoxCore/SimpleVolume.h"

 The most fundamental construct when working with PolyVox is that of the volume.
-This is represented by the :polyvox:`Volume` class and stores a 3D grid of voxels.
+This is represented by the :polyvox:`SimpleVolume` class and stores a 3D grid of voxels.
 Our basic example application creates a volume with the following line of code:

 .. code-block:: c++

-	Volume<MaterialDensityPair44> volData(PolyVox::Region(Vector3DInt32(0,0,0), Vector3DInt32(63, 63, 63)));
+	SimpleVolume<MaterialDensityPair44> volData(PolyVox::Region(Vector3DInt32(0,0,0), Vector3DInt32(63, 63, 63)));

-As can be seen, the Volume class is templated upon the voxel type.
-This means it is straightforward to create a volume of integers, floats, or a custom voxel type (see the :polyvox:`Volume documentation <PolyVox::Volume>` for more details).
+As can be seen, the SimpleVolume class is templated upon the voxel type.
+This means it is straightforward to create a volume of integers, floats, or a custom voxel type (see the :polyvox:`SimpleVolume documentation <PolyVox::SimpleVolume>` for more details).
 In this particular case we have created a volume in which each voxel is an instance of :polyvox:`MaterialDensityPair44`.
 Each instance of :polyvox:`MaterialDensityPair44` holds both a material and a density and uses four bits of data for each.
 This means that both the material and the density have a range of 0-15, and each voxel requires one byte of storage.
 For more information about materials and densities please consult the :doc:`principles of polyvox <principles>` document.

 Each voxel is initialised using its default constructor, which in the case of :polyvox:`MaterialDensityPair44` will mean that both the material and the density are set to zero.
 This corresponds to a volume full of empty space because the density of each voxel is below the threshold.